-Table 6.
-Results of using the spectrum kernel with k=3, m=0 on the SCOP dataset (top row).
+Table 7: Results of using the spectrum kernel with k=3, m=0 on the SCOP dataset (top row) and using a further nonlinear map via an RBF kernel (second row).
+For the RBF kernel the optimal σ is shown, i.e the one which minimizes the test error.
 The remaining rows (apart from the last one) show the results of using the subpolynomial kernel to deal with the large diagonal.
 The last row, for comparison, shows the performance of an SVM using the Fisher kernel.